UP

 2 Using state machine for Manipulate expression

-This setup is similar to how UI programming is done in traditional setting, where a specific event triggers a callback associated with the event.
+This setup is similar to how UI programming is done in traditional setting where a specific event triggers a callback associated with the event.

 Each control variable will have its own Dynamic with a TrackedSymbols for its own variable.
 Inside this Dynamic, the event control variable is set to indicate which control variable has just triggered.

-Since an inner Dynamic can have its own TrackedSymbols, then we have effectively moved the task of detecting the change of the control variables from Manipulate down to the inner Dynamics.
+Since an inner Dynamic can have its own TrackedSymbols, we have effectively moved the task of detecting the change of the control variables from Manipulate down to the inner Dynamics.

 The event control variable of type None will be used by the state machine to check which event has just occurred and then perform an action based on the event.